The mode selection knob controls the direction of the air flow through the ventilation system.

 Also, you can adjust the direction of air delivery from these vents using the vent control lever as shown.

-accelerator pedal depressed.
-The
+with the accelerator pedal

 Removal